Reviewing the Co-op Schedule

 Parking is available in the U of M Parkade.
 University Centre is accessible through the parkade without going outside.
 Customers of the parkade will need to pick up a parking ticket on their way to conduct interviews from an automated pay station and pay at the end of their stay.

 There are various various eating establishments in University Centre (including a Tim Hortons and Starbucks for those who arrive early).

 When interviews are complete, employers submit their rankings to the Co-op Office via the Employer Rankings for Students Web Form.
 Rankings should include the employer's first choice as well as all other candidates they would be willing to hire.
 Employers who have multiple positions should provide the equivalent number of #1 rankings as positions they have to fill.
 The due date for submitting rankings is outlined in the recruitment email sent to employers at the beginning of each term.

 Employers are welcome to provide students with their contact information if they would like students to contact them for further details prior to making a placement decision.
 In an effort to keep the process fair to all parties, the Co-op Office discourages employers from making contact with students regarding rankings and offers.
 All contact from employers should be made through the Co-op Office.

 Once all rankings are received and recorded, the Co-op Coordinator begins the matching process and students are presented with their options.

 Matching is conducted with the best interest of all parties in mind.
 For that reason, students are advised only of their #1 rankings.
 All other rankings (both employer and student) remain confidential.
-Once students have chosen what they feel is the best position for them, the Co-op Coordinator contacts employers to accept the offer on the students behalf.
+Once students have chosen what they feel is the best position for them, the Co-op Coordinator contacts employers via email to let them know which student accepted their offer.
 At this point the match is deemed final.